 Justin St. Germain

-Justin St. Germain is the author of the memoir Son of a Gun, which won the Barnes & Noble Discover Award, was a New York Times Book Review Editors’ Choice, and appeared on best books of 2013 lists from Amazon, Publishers Weekly, Salon, Library Journal, Bookpage, and the Pima County Public Library.
-His short nonfiction has recently appeared in The New York Times, Tin House, The Guardian, New England Review, and elsewhere, and recently won a Pushcart Prize; his short fiction has appeared in various journals and anthologies, including the Best of the West.
-He holds a BA and MFA from the University of Arizona and was a Wallace Stegner Fellow at Stanford University.
-He has taught writing for fifteen years.
-He lives in Oregon and teaches at Oregon State University.
+Justin St. Germain is the author of the book-length essay Truman Capote’s In Cold Blood, part of IG Publishing’s Bookmarked series, and the memoir Son of a Gun (Random House, 2013), which won the Barnes & Noble Discover Award, was a New York Times Book Review Editors’ Choice, and was named a best book of the year by Amazon, Publishers Weekly, Salon, Library Journal, and others.
+His nonfiction and fiction have appeared in The New York Times, The Guardian, Tin House, New England Review, DIAGRAM, ZYZZYVA, and many other publications, as well as anthologies including Best of the West and The Pushcart Prize.
+He was a Wallace Stegner Fellow at Stanford University and has a BA and MFA from the University of Arizona.
+He lives in Oregon, teaches at Oregon State University and the Rainier Writing Workshop, and co-hosts I’ll Find Myself When I’m Dead, a podcast about the literary essay.

 Mentor.
 Workshops and classes in fiction and nonfiction.